philipmjohnson/ics314f13/src/morea/050.java-coding/assessment-java-coding-technical-essay.md

    { y: 'Unsatisfactory', num: 4 }]

 morea_morris_chart_caption: |
- This assessment evaluating the ability of students to write a high quality technical report summarizing their experiences doing the
- Java Coding practice WODs.
+ This assessment evaluated the ability of students to write a high quality technical essay summarizing their experiences doing the Java Coding practice WODs.

  Discussion: